 To discover how the name-schism began, we had to look way back through the history of the sport.

 According to the ITTF website, the phrase "table tennis" has been around since at least 1887 when it appeared on a dice and board game made by J.H.
 Singer in New York.

 When the sport started to reach wide-spread popularity in the 1890s, various names were patented and trademarked.
 "Ping Pong" happened to belong to the English sports company, John Jaques & Son, who became the market leader in the 1920's.
 They pressed players to use their trademarked name from the start and were successful enough that a "Ping-Pong Association" was formed in December of 1901, just 4 days after the formation of "The Table Tennis Association."

-On the other side of the ocean, the American rights were sold to Parker Brothers.
-As more and more ping pong tournaments were now being organized, The Parker Brothers also threatened legal action against anybody who used their proprietary trademarked name of Ping Pong without specifying the use of their equipment.
-Therefore an alternative name was required for this sport and the name Table Tennis was chosen.
-So, since that time, and particularly since the establishment of the International Table Tennis Federation (ITTF) in 1926, the modern game has been known as table tennis.
+On the other side of the Atlantic, American company Parker Brothers acquired the naming rights for Ping Pong and threatened legal action against anybody who used their proprietary trademarked name of Ping Pong without specifying the use of their equipment.
+Therefore an alternative name was required for organized tournaments and clubs.
+They chose to use Table Tennis.
+Since that time, and particularly since the establishment of the International Table Tennis Federation (ITTF) in 1926, the modern game has been known as Table Tennis.